steqeq/0000/docs/tutorials/install/windows/gui/install.md

 #### HIP SDK Installer

-The HIP SDK installation options are listed in {numref}`hip-sdk-options`.
+The HIP SDK installation options are listed in the following table.

 ```{table} HIP SDK Components for Installation
 :name: hip-sdk-options